 Neuroforamen are the crucial openings that allow the spinal nerves to exit the central canal space.

 Herniated disc photos visualize how intervertebral pathologies look inside the spinal canal.

 Degeneration is the term used to describe the aging processes which affect all spinal discs.
 These processes are completely normal, expected and universal, although the exact extent of disc degeneration is a highly individual criterion.

 As we age, spinal discs dry out, losing their ability to retain moisture.
 This makes them shrink in size and mass, creating what the medical community has termed degenerative disc disease.
 This process is not a disease at all and rarely causes any problems for affected patients.
 However, the condition has been vilified in the back pain industry and often acts as a scapegoat condition to take the blame for otherwise idiopathic symptoms.

-Most people experience significant degeneration in their lumbar and cervical spinal discs by the age of 30.
+Most people experience significant age and activity-related degeneration in their lumbar and cervical spinal discs by the age of 30.
 Some individuals might demonstrate these changes much earlier.
 The first discs to wear out are typically the L4/L5 and the L5/S1 lumbar discs.